zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

 - handling for HTTP `HEAD` requests
 - handling for HTTP `OPTIONS` requests
+- handling for matched paths where the HTTP method is not allowed
 - middleware for handling URI generation
 - route-based authentication
 - route-based validation